Communication Design Management Degree Specialization

 Learn more about the advantages of studying at DeVry University.
 Request more information.

-Students in DeVry's Communications program develop a robust set of applied skills around a chosen specialization area that they can transfer to a broad range of career opportunities.
+Students in DeVry's Communications program can learn to develop a robust set of applied skills around a chosen specialization area that they may transfer to a broad range of career opportunities.
 The Communication Design Management (CDM) degree specialization is complemented by a multidisciplinary course of study in applied technologies, business, communication skills, humanities, mathematics, natural sciences, and the social sciences.
 Graduates gain the flexibility to enter and advance in diverse roles - such as administration, communications, and consulting - in public or private sector industries including manufacturing, professional services, and other areas.

 Verbal and Visual Rhetoric